Updated May 13

 Workers should not be in the workplace if they:

 Certain types of employment or circumstances specific to your business may carry a higher risk of COVID-19 exposure than others.
-If an employee is believed to have the coronavirus, take all necessary health and safety precautions, and if you suspect the COVID-19 exposure is work related, report the claim to Texas Mutual immediately.
+If an employee has received a positive COVID-19 test or diagnosis for COVID-19 illness from a health care professional, take all necessary health and safety precautions, and if you suspect the COVID-19 exposure is work related, report the claim to Texas Mutual immediately.

-Texas Mutual will investigate each COVID-19 claim on a case-by-case basis.
-Our team of claim specialists will investigate the facts of each case and evaluate whether an employee’s illness related to COVID-19 occurred during the course and scope of employment.
-As with any claimed occupational disease, the medical evidence will be important to the compensability determination.
+Texas Mutual will investigate each diagnosed COVID-19 claim on a case-by-case basis.
+An injury or a diagnosis of an illness is a requirement for all claims.
+Our team of claim specialists will investigate the facts of each case and evaluate whether an employee’s illness related to COVID-19 occurred during the course and scope of employment and resulted from a workplace exposure.
+As with any claimed occupational disease, the medical evidence and information about the cause of the disease will be important to the compensability determination.
 For more detailed information about what to do if you suspect an employee has been exposed, read our FAQ on workers’ compensation and coronavirus.

 If you must require your employees to work from home and an injury happens in their home environment, we will investigate and evaluate it just as we would a claim in the workplace.